 Key Definition Tip 💡

-Id Do not change this field.
+Identifier Do not change this field.
 It maps your template to a database entry ⚠️

-Description Here you can describe your template Users interested in your template can read this in Swate, but not search by it
+Description Here you can describe your template.
+Users interested in your template can read this in Swate, but not search by it.

 Organisation The name of an organisation or community you create this template for.
 This facilitates searching for relevant templates in a specific organisation or community.
 Templates with the organisation "DataPLANT" are listed as curated in the Swate template database.
 All other templates are listed as community.

-TAGS list You can add any number of tags here.
-These tags are the basis to search for your template You may want to add them as ontology terms with unique identifier and source
+Tags You can add any number of tags here.
+These tags are the basis to search for your template.
+If possible add them as ontology terms with source ontology (TSR) and unique identifier (TAN).
+If similar tags already exist, consider reusing the existing ones.

-AUTHORS list Add your name/alias here with as much information as you like.
+Authors Add your name/alias here with as much information as you like.

 Template Metadata Example